 - Push the white switching lever (1) on the motor head of the diverter valve until it engages in its mid-position in order to move the heating/cylinder charging diverter valve into the mid-position. - Both valves are open and the filling procedure is improved since the air in the system can escape. - 4.
-Connect a filling hose to the heating water supply. - Remove the screw cap from the filling and drain valve for the heating circuit and fasten the free end of the filling hose to the valve. - 6.
-Open the filling and drain valve for the heating circuit. - 7.
+Connect a filling hose to the heating water supply. - Unscrew the screw cap from the heating circuit's filling/draining valve and secure the free end of the filling hose to here. - 6.
+Open the filling/draining valve for the heating circuit. - 7.
 Open the heating water supply slowly. - 8.
 Fill with water until the manometer (on-site) shows that the heating installation has reached a pressure of approx. 1.5 bar. - 9.
-Close the filling and drain valve for the heating circuit. - Purge the heating circuit at the locations provided for this. - Purge the heating pump using the heating pump's drain screw. - 12.
-Then check the heating installation pressure again (if required, repeat the filling procedure). - Remove the filling hose from the filling and drain valve and screw the screw cap back on.
+Close the filling/draining valve for the heating circuit. - Purge the heating circuit at the locations provided for this - Purge the heating pump using the heating pump's drain screw. - Check the heating installation pressure again (if required, repeat the filling procedure). - Remove the filling hose from the filling/draining valve and screw the screw cap back on.